zx80/flask-simple-auth/docs/TUTORIAL.md

 ## Object Permission Authorization

 Object permissions link a user to some object to allow operations.
-We want to allow object owners to change the price of some stuff.
+We want to allow object owners to change the price of their stuff.

 ```python
 # insert in "auth.py"